NVIDIA/aistore/bench/tools/aisloader-composer/README.md

  - The `get` benchmarks expect data to already exist in the clusters.
 Either populate the bucket or use the `put` benchmark first.
  - Note that individual `aisloader` hosts do not communicate with each other.
 Secondly, when running `put` workloads `aisloader` will create destination bucket _iff_ the latter does not exist.
 That's why it is recommended to create buckets _prior_ to writing (into those buckets) from multiple `aisloaders`.
  - None of the `aisloader` runs use the `cleanup` option.
 For all supported options, simply run `aisloader` or check [aisloader's readme](/docs/aisloader.md).
+ - To debug, add `-vvv` to the ansible-playbook command in [common.sh](common.sh) to get the full command that is run on each host.
  - [fio](https://github.com/axboe/fio) `rand_write` is destructive and cannot (shall not!) be used in combination with the `allow_mounted_write` option.
 The `rand_write` option is commented out in both the ansible playbook and the script.
    - see also: https://fio.readthedocs.io/en/latest/fio_doc.html#cmdoption-arg-allow-mounted-write